hyperledger/fabric/docs/source/channel_update_tutorial.rst

 First, let's launch the containers for the Org3 peers and an Org3-specific CLI.

-Open a new terminal aind issue the following command from ``addOrg3`` kick off the Org3 docker compose:
+Open a new terminal and issue the following command from ``addOrg3`` kick off the Org3 docker compose:

 .. code:: bash